jessy-bgl/postman-collection-to-html/README.md

-# Postman to HTML Converter
+# Postman collection to HTML Converter

-A command-line tool to convert Postman collections into HTML documentation.
+A command-line tool to convert Postman collection into HTML documentation.

 ## Installation